Concessional vs non-concessional contributions

 What is a concessional contribution?

-A concessional contribution is a voluntary payment from your before-tax income to your super – usually through salary sacrifice or 'contribute and claim'.
+A concessional contribution is a voluntary payment from your before-tax income to your super.
 Instead of it being taxed at the normal income tax rate, concessional contributions are taxed at the ‘concessional’ rate of 15%.
-This concessional tax rate is only available to those with an income below $250,000 per year.
+This concessional tax rate is only available to those with an income below $250,000 per year .
+1 To find out more about the tax rate applicable to those earning $250,000 or more, please refer to our Member Guide.

 What is a non-concessional contribution?